-In partnership with Dr. Susan Rauchwerk, Nicole also co-directs the EcoNet Lab, a creative space where educators can connect with scientists to create a learning community that supports local environmental literacy efforts, and as a result have created a critical exploratory space for young minds (STEAM WonderLab).
+In partnership with Susan Rauchwerk, Nicole also co-directs the EcoNet Lab, a creative space where educators can connect with scientists to create a learning community that supports local environmental literacy efforts, and has created a critical exploratory space for young minds (STEAM WonderLab).
 Their collaboration has begun a new dialogue around the embedded pedagogical goals within their science methods courses that ignited new research methods to study the pedagogical shift in a teacher’s experience.

-In addition, Dr. Weber realized the need and benefit of making the learning path more visual for students, and as a result enrolled in the Lesley University MFA in Visual Arts Program.
-As Dr. Weber shifts and finds comfort within the art discourse, her current work looks at the female experience within the science disciplinary silo.
-Dr. Weber is a lead on the Mt.
+Realizing the need and benefit of making the learning path more visual for students, Nicole enrolled in Lesley's MFA in Visual Arts Program.
+As Nicole shifts and finds comfort within the art discourse, her work looks at the female experience within the science disciplinary silo.
+Nicole is also a lead on the Mt.
 Auburn Citizen Science project and provides support for STEAM Beans.

 - Science Education

 - Engineering Education

 - STEAM (Science + Technology + Engineering + Art + Math) Education

 - Environmental Justice

 - Sense of Self and Place Exploration